scverse/scvi-tools/docs/user_guide/models/scvi.rst

 Data can be generated from the model using the posterior predictive distribution in :func:`~scvi.model.SCVI.posterior_predictive_sample`.
-This is equivalent to feeding a cell through the model, sampling from the posterior distributions of the latent variables, retrieving the likelihood parameters, and finally, sampling from this distribution.
+This is equivalent to feeding a cell through the model, sampling from the posterior distributions of the latent variables, retrieving the likelihood parameters (of :math:`p(x \mid z, s)`), and finally, sampling from this distribution.